 To assess the spatial accuracy of the orthophotographs, artificial check points were established.
-For Delivery Area Four, 51 check points, distributed evenly across and around the total acquired area, were generated on surface features such as painted road lines and fixed high-contrast objects on the ground surface.
+The accuracy of the final mosaic was calculated in relation to the LiDARderived check points and is listed to the right as cumulative across 154 checkpoints around the total acquired area.
+The points were generated on surface features such as painted road lines and fixed high-contrast objects on the ground surface.
 They were then compared against check points identified from the LiDAR intensity images.
-The accuracy of the final mosaic was calculated in relation to the LiDAR-derived check points and is listed to the right as cumulative across 154 checkpoints, throughout delivery area One, Two, Three and Four.